ripdrive/ripdrive/Contribution Guidelines.md

+> [!TIP]
+> If you have questions, ideas, or want to discuss anything related to The Rip Drive Project, feel free to [open an issue](https://github.com/ripdrive/ripdrive/issues/new) or join our community discussions.

 ## How to Contribute

 ### Method 1 (for beginners):

 1. **Navigate to the File**:

-    - Go to the file you want to edit within your repository.
+    - Go to the file you want to edit within [the repository](https://github.com/ripdrive/ripdrive) on GitHub.
     - Click on the file name to open it.

 2. **Edit the Content**: